What is engine code P0420?

 - Estimated repair time: 1-2 days.

 - Estimated repair cost: $200-$1000

-The OBD-II code P0420 is stored in memory when the ECU detects a low efficiency in the catalyst system for bank number 1 (the bank of cylinders where cylinder number 1 is located).
+The P0420 code is stored in memory when the ECU detects a low efficiency in the catalyst system for bank number 1 (the bank of cylinders where cylinder number 1 is located).

 The ECU determines the efficiency of the catalytic converter (CAT) using two sensors: the upstream oxygen sensor, located before the CAT, and the downstream oxygen sensor located after the catalytic converter.

 To calculate the catalyst efficiency, the ECU compares the values of both oxygen sensors in real-time.
 The expected result is a “cleaner” reading in the downstream O2 sensor.
 When the values of both sensors are similar the ECU infers a low efficiency in the catalyst system.

 6 Common Symptoms When Code P0420 is Present

 The most common symptoms of data trouble code P0420 are:

 - Check Engine Light lit (sometimes even blinking)